-Additional non-linear self-interaction terms (dependent on $\sigma^3$ and $\sigma^4$) are often introduced to ensure that the empirical values of properties like nuclear incompressibility ($K_0$) and effective nuclear mass ($m^*/m_N$) are reproduced correctly.
+Additional nonlinear self-interaction terms (dependent on $\sigma^3$ and $\sigma^4$) are often introduced to ensure that the empirical values of properties like nuclear incompressibility ($K_0$) and effective nuclear mass ($m^*/m_N$) are reproduced correctly.

-Apart from introducing non-linear terms to the Lagrangian, another approach that ensures the proper reproduction of all saturation properties is to make the coupling constants density-dependent.
-The elimination of the need for non-linear terms leads to density-dependent RMF parameterizations (DDMRF), introduced as
+Apart from introducing nonlinear terms to the Lagrangian, another approach that ensures the proper reproduction of all saturation properties is to make the coupling constants density dependent.
+The elimination of the need for nonlinear terms leads to density-dependent RMF parametrizations (DDRMF), introduced as

 where $i \in\{\sigma, \omega, \rho\}$, $x = n/n_0$. $f(x)$ gives the form of the density dependence, typically described using an ansatz of the form

 for $i \in \{\sigma, \omega\}$, and

 Thus, now, the parameters that must fit to the SNM properties at $n_0$ are the nine density-dependent parameters: $a_\sigma, b_\sigma, c_\sigma, d_\sigma, a_\omega, b_\omega, c_\omega, d_\omega, \text{ and } a_\rho$, along with the meson-baryon couplings at saturation density: $g_{\sigma B}(n_0), g_{\omega B}(n_0), \text{ and } g_{\rho B}(n_0)$.